zakkariyaa/zakkariyaa/README.md

-- 👋 Hi, I’m @zakkariyaa
+- 👋 Hi, I’m Zakariya
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web and Mobile App Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Fullstack Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python and Javascript
-- 📫 How to reach me ...
+- 📫 You can reach me by sending me and email or through my portfolio website

 <!---
 zakkariyaa/zakkariyaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.